 How is this positively impacted your life?

-It’s also made me massively more confident in myself which I suppose is also to do with the happiness and being happy with who is am.
-I’ve also lost weight, nearly 4 stone (24kg), since August.
+It’s also made me massively more confident in myself which I suppose is also to do with happiness and being happy with who is am.
+I’ve also lost weight, nearly 4 stone (24kg), since August 2019.
 Being Mikki means I tend to look after myself much better.
-I even go out jogging now, well once or twice a week.
+I even go out jogging now, well once or twice a month.

 I am honestly much, much, happier with my life since coming out as Mikki and I think it has made me a better person.